 Alternate Minister for Research & Innovation is Professor Costas Fotakis.

-In the R&I sector, policies were developed based on three crucial objectives:
+In the R&I Division, policies were developed based on three crucial objectives:

 1. The support of Education and Culture via the production of new Knowledge arising from Research.
 To this end various initiatives were developed that advocate the osmosis of Research, Education and Culture, with emphasis given on the humanitarian and social sciences.